Dayton Moore: Personal life

 Moore is a Christian, and is open about his spiritual beliefs.
 He has taken a hard stance against pornography and held an anti-porn seminar for the Royals team in 2018.
 Moore and his wife and three children live in Leawood, Kansas.
 Their son Robert played NCAA baseball for the University of Arkansas, and was drafted by the Milwaukee Brewers in the 2022 Major League Baseball draft.

 Moore is also the author of the book "More Than a Season", which describes his part in the Royals' success from a losing team to the 2014 World Series.
 He also founded an organization known as "C" You in the Major Leagues.

+In 2025 Moore publicly floated the possibility of running for governor of Kansas as a Republican, before ruling it out early into 2026.